 Director, Office of Strategic Services, National Capital Region IT, U.S. Department of Veterans Affairs, Washington

 What he does: David Paschane heads up a small office with a big impact on one of the largest bureaucracies in the country.
-As director of the Office of Strategic Services at the U.S. Department of Veterans Affairs, Paschane works with a five-member team to solve organisational problems using technology and applied science.
+As director of the Office of Strategic Services at the U.S. Department of Veterans Affairs, Paschane works with a five-member team to solve organizational problems using technology and applied science.

 His vision for IT: "The future of work is changing very quickly, and few CIOs get it yet," Paschane says.
 "They're not dealing with technology; they're dealing with knowledge workers."
 A successful information leader's No. 1 goal should be figuring out ways to support employees to help them achieve a higher level of concentration and deliver high-value output, he says.
 To that end, his group is testing tools like a "very fast continuous virtual desktop" and a dynamic online workspace that encourages productive collaboration.
-"CIOs who see the shift realise the richest opportunities are not in the consumption of technology but in the value of information to the organisation," he says.
+"CIOs who see the shift realize the richest opportunities are not in the consumption of technology but in the value of information to the organization," he says.

 Bill Mayo, 47

 Director, U.S. Commercial IT, Biogen Idec, Weston, Mass.

 What he does: When Bill Mayo showed up for a job interview at Biogen Idec two and a half years ago, he was upfront in confessing he hadn't thought about biology since high school and didn't know much about the biotech industry, where Biogen Idec has carved out a niche developing treatments of neurodegenerative diseases, hemophilia and autoimmune disorders.